open-telemetry/opentelemetry-collector-contrib/receiver/kubeletstatsreceiver/README.md

 ### ServiceAccount Example

-Although it's possible to use kubernetes' hostNetwork feature to talk to the kubelet api from a pod, the preferred approach is to use the downard API.
+Although it's possible to use kubernetes' hostNetwork feature to talk to the kubelet api from a pod, the preferred approach is to use the downward API.

 Make sure the pod spec sets the node name as follows:

 ```yaml